Improving Robustness of AlphaZero Algorithms to Test-Time Environment Changes: Methodology

 In a deterministic environment, blocking the loops should be enough to avoid exploring over and over redundant paths that make us waste planning budget.
 For example, an agent in front of a newly introduced obstacle might spend a lot of planning time stuck before understanding that it should change direction.

-While checking for exact state loops only applies to discrete state spaces, it is possible to extend this to continuous state spaces by checking that the norm between the states $s$ and $s'$ that we compare is below a certain threshold $\eta$, i.e. $\|s - s'\|_2 \leq \eta, \,\,\, \eta \in \mathbb R$ for any pair of nodes $s,s'$ along the planning trajectory.
-Note that setting $\eta=0$ corresponds to only blocking exact loops as we do in the discrete case.
+While checking for exact state loops only applies to discrete state spaces, it is possible to extend this to continuous state spaces by checking that the norm between the states $s$ and $s'$ that we compare is below a threshold $\eta$, i.e. $\|s - s'\|_2 \leq \eta, \,\,\, \eta \in \mathbb R$ for any pair of nodes $s,s'$ along the planning path.
+Setting $\eta=0$ corresponds to only blocking exact loops as we do in the discrete case.